Cyprus starts to lose its appeal for wealthy Russians

 “Corporate clients have been calling and emailing asking what is happening and they are quite concerned to say the least, because they need to know what to do,” said Thomas Keane, co-founder of Cyprus-based law firm Keane Vgenopoulou & Associates LLC, which has Russian corporations amongst its clients.
 “They are considering discussing looking at other jurisdictions.”

-Keane said that in the past ten days since rumours surfaced about such a move, Russian depositors had taken around 2 billion euros ($2.6 billion) out of Cyprus.
+Keane said that in the past ten days since rumors surfaced about such a move, Russian depositors had taken around 2 billion euros ($2.6 billion) out of Cyprus.

 A Moscow-based adviser said: “People will start looking at London, Zurich, maybe the Far East, Switzerland.”